zendframework/zf2-documentation/docs/languages/en/modules/zend.loader.module-autoloader.rst

    **registerPath()**
    Register a single path with the autoloader.
 The first parameter, ``$path``, is expected to be a string.
-The second paremeter, ``$moduleName``, is expected to be a module name, which allows for registering an explicit path to that module.
+The second parameter, ``$moduleName``, is expected to be a module name, which allows for registering an explicit path to that module.

 .. _zend.loader.module-autoloader.methods.getPaths: